British National Corpus: Sub-corpora and tagging

 Two sub-corpora (subsets of the BNC data) have been released: BNC Baby and BNC Sampler.
 Both these sub-corpora may be ordered online via the BNC webpage.
 BNC Baby is a sub-corpus of BNC that consists of four sets of samples, each containing one million words tagged as they are in BNC itself.
 The words in each sample set correspond to a specific genre label.
 One sample set contains spoken conversation and the other three sample sets contain written text: academic writing, fiction and newspapers respectively.
 The latest (third) edition has been released and comes in XML format.
 The BNC Sampler is a two-part sub-corpora, a part each for written and spoken data; each part contains one million words.
 The BNC Sampler was originally used in a project to work out how to improve the tagging process for the BNC, which eventually led to the BNC World edition.
 Throughout the project, the BNC Sampler was improved with increasing expertise and knowledge for tagging to arrive at its current form.

 The BNC corpus has been tagged for grammatical information (part of speech).
 The tagging system, named CLAWS, went through improvements to yield the latest CLAWS4 system, which is used for tagging the BNC.
-CLAWS1 was based on a hidden Markov model and, when employed in automatic tagging, managed to successfully tag 96% to 97% of each text analyzed.
+CLAWS1 was based on a hidden Markov model and, when employed in automatic tagging, managed to successfully tag 96% to 97% of each text analysed.
 CLAWS1 was upgraded to CLAWS2 by removing the need for manual processing to prepare the texts for automatic tagging.
 The latest version, CLAWS4, includes improvements such as more powerful word-sense disambiguation (WSD) abilities, and the ability to deal with variation in orthography and markup language.
 Later work on the tagging system looked at increasing the success rates in automatic tagging and reducing the work needed for manual processing, while maintaining effectiveness and efficiency by introducing software to replace some of the manual work.
 Subsequently, a new program called the "Template Tagger" was introduced for a corrective function.
 Tags indicating ambiguity were later added.
 Manual tagging is still necessary, as CLAWS4 is still unable to deal with foreign words.